roshaan7zafar/Pneumonia-Chest-X-Ray/README.md

 3. Pneumonia can mimic benign abnormalities

 For these reasons, common methods of diagnostic validation performed in the clinical setting are to obtain sputum cultures to test for the presence of bacteria or viral bodies that cause pneumonia, reading the patient's clinical history and taking their demographic profile into account, and comparing a current image to prior chest X-rays for the same patient if they are available.

+## About the Dataset
+The dataset provided to you for this project was curated by the NIH specifically to address the problem of a lack of large x-ray datasets with ground truth labels to be used in the creation of disease detection algorithms.

+The data is mounted in the Udacity Jupyter GPU workspace provided to you, along with code to load the data.
+Alternatively, you can download the data from the <a href="https://www.kaggle.com/nih-chest-xrays/data">kaggle website</a> and run it locally.
+You are STRONGLY recommended to complete the project using the Udacity workspace since the data is huge, and you will need GPU to accelerate the training process.

+There are 112,120 X-ray images with disease labels from 30,805 unique patients in this dataset.
+The disease labels were created using Natural Language Processing (NLP) to mine the associated radiological reports.
+The labels include 14 common thoracic pathologies: